Name of the organisation: ASA de France (Association nationale des associations syndicales de propriétaires)

 Stakeholders in board: Landowners (Private and Public)

 Tasks: Water quantity: Irrigation and Water level management, flood defence, infrastructure maintenance

 Financing: Local taxes, national and regional government and EU grants

 Created in 2014, ‘ASA de France’ is the umbrella organisation of french water boards organised as ‘ASA’ (Associations Syndicales Autorisées).

 The regulations governing these water authorities are laid down in the Order of 1 July 2004 and the Decree of 3 May 2006, which have replaced the 1865 law and its application decree.
 Water authorities have to act according to the environmental code for water management, updated in late 2006.

-More than 1.200 ASAs, known as ‘wateringues’ have to manage excess water.
+More than 1.200 ASAs, known as ‘wateringues’ or ‘syndicat de marais’ have to manage excess water.
 200 ASAs are responsible for riverbank maintenance.
 50 ASAs construct and maintain erosion and flood control works in vineyard areas.
-More than 2.000 ASAs manage irrigation, half of them with gravitation canals, the other half with pumping stations and a network of pipes and tubes.
+Around 2.000 ASAs manage irrigation, half of them with gravitation canals, the other half with pumping stations and a network of pipes and tubes.
 140 ASAs operate a drinking water network.